JhoselinRam/gButton/README.md

     void setup(){
       myButton.begin();

-      //... extra configurations
+      ... extra configurations
     }

     void loop(){
-      myButton.update();

-      //... your code
+      ... your code
     }

-The `begin()` method initialize the button and `update()` keeps track of the button state, updating its properties, the only thing left is for you to read the various states and functionalities available.
+The `begin()` method initialize the button to the correct configurations, the only thing left is for you to read the various states and functionalities available.

-> Note: The actual reading of the button is made in the `update()` method, that why you must call it inside the loop function, but also is recommended calling the method after any (long) delay() or inside a `for` or `while` loop if the button properties are read from inside that loop.

 ### down